VVSBasanth/github-training-certification/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Introduction to GitHub
+# Learnings in GitHub Training Program

-_Get started using GitHub in less than an hour._
+_I started using GitHub in less than an hour after this training program.
+These are my the notes and resourcs I have gathered from the github training program._

 </header>